 Dr Caitlin Vincent is a Senior Lecturer in Creative Industries at the University of Melbourne, where she researches the future of work in the arts.
 Areas of interest include cultural labour, digital performance, and opera.
 Dr Vincent has an extensive record of publication across traditional and non-traditional research outputs and has gained international recognition and esteem for her expertise in gender inequality and operatic labour markets.

-Vincent has also contributed to funded projects commissioned by the Department of Foreign Affairs and Trade, Arts Centre Melbourne, the Melbourne Fringe Festival, and the Regional Australia Institute, among others.
-In 2018, she was recruited by Arts Centre Melbourne to serve as an evaluation consultant to lead impact evaluations of internal programs, including the Australian Music Vault.
+Dr Vincent has a track record of high-impact industry-facing research and has co-authored high-profile commissioned reports for industry bodies including the Department of Foreign Affairs and Trade, Arts Centre Melbourne, the Australia Council for the Arts, and the Ontario Arts Council (Canada).
+In 2018, she was recruited by Arts Centre Melbourne to serve as an impact evaluation consultant for their internal programs, including the Australian Music Vault.

 Dr Vincent’s PhD research, completed in 2019, was funded by an ARC Linkage Project (LP140100742) and constitutes the first scholarly examination of the impacts of digital technology on creative collaboration and company management for opera production.
 Dr Vincent’s resulting monograph, Digital Scenography in Opera in the Twenty-First Century, was published in 2021 by Routledge’s Ashgate Interdisciplinary Studies in Opera series, a prominent forum of cutting-edge research in opera.